transcom/mymove/docs/adr/0053-consolidate-moves-and-mtos.md

 * `+` Allows for the possibility of multiple MTOs for a single move.
 * `-` Increase the risk of code complexity and data duplication.
 * `-` Makes it more difficult to represent the move from the point of view of all parties: service member, TOO, Prime.
-For example, to find a move related to an MTO, you have to find the `order_id` that the MTO points to, then the move that points to that same `orders_id`.
+For example, to find a move related to an MTO, you have to find the `order_id` that the MTO points to, then the move that points to that same `orders_id`
+(unless we add a foreign key to a `moves` record from a `move_task_orders` record)

 ### Consolidate moves and move_task_orders